 - 1 tbsp avocado oil

-- 4 c. salad greens, rinsed, dried and coarsely chopped
+- 4 c. romaine lettuce, rinsed, dried and coarsely chopped

 - 1 c. roasted chicken, sliced or pulled (or 1 chicken breast, grilled)